tfunck/hacking_hour/index.md

 # Description

-Hacking Hour is a regular workshop series on coding and neuroimaging.
+Hacking Hour is a regular, interative workshop series on coding and neuroimaging.
 To start with we'll cover the basics of programming with Python and then move on to some basic applications to neuroimaging.
 No prior experience in Python or programming is required or expected.
 The workshop will use Google Colab, Jitsi, and, Github.
+Sessions are 1 hour long.

 # Getting started
 1. Create an account on Github (www.github.com)